Hong Kong Stocks Extend Decline

 1 min. read

-The Hang Seng Index fell 333 points, or 1.3%, to 24,990 on Thursday, pressured by weakness in financial, technology services, and retail trade stocks, as investors turned cautious amid mixed signals surrounding prospects for a US-Iran agreement to end the conflict.
+The Hang Seng Index fell 322 points, or 1.3%, to close at 25,006 on Thursday, pressured by weakness in financial, technology services, and retail trade stocks, as investors turned cautious amid mixed signals surrounding prospects for a US-Iran agreement to end the conflict.

 Reports suggesting uncertainty over the progress of negotiations weighed on regional sentiment, while higher crude oil prices further dampened risk appetite following gains in energy markets.

-Still, losses were partially cushioned by strength in electronic technology shares surging 0.3%, with Semiconductor Manufacturing International Corporation and Pop Mart International rising nearly 4.2% and 6.5%, respectively.
+Losses were partially cushioned by strength in electronic technology shares surging 0.3%, with Semiconductor Manufacturing International Corporation and Pop Mart International rising nearly 3.6% and 5.0%, respectively.

-Investors also looked ahead to the release of Hong Kong’s latest trade data later in the day.
+Investors also looked ahead to the release of Hong Kong’s latest trade data, which showed the trade deficit widening to HKD 29.5 billion in April 2026.